 For visitors of North Jutland, a visit to Skagen and Grenen, the northernmost point of Jutland, is an absolute must.
-Do not cheat yourself of this fascinating experience of the grandeur display of nature’s forces.
-Combine this experience with a visit to the beautiful town of Skagen, sometimes translated into the Skaw, and its surrounding historical memorials.
+Experience the meeting of two seas in a spectacular location.

 The Grenen landscape is a protected nature reserve boasting a rich wildlife: Here seals are calmly sunbathing on beaches teeming with tourists.
 Also, this location is the one area in Denmark where most species of bird are observed – in particular birds of prey in the spring.
 Tourists on foot will pass an old German bunker turned into a museum, Skagen Bunker Museum.
 And out in the dunes, to the east of the museum, you may come across Holger Drachmann's Grave (the tomb of the famous Danish poet and painter Holger Drachmann).

-In addition to Grenen, another attraction is found roughly 4 km to the south east of the center of Skagen, The Sandburied Church (Den Tilsandede Kirke).
-Not to forget Skagen itself, as the center of the town is widely renowned for its vibrant tourist life.
-But indeed, the Skagen town is also a town with an exciting history – for instance it housed, and lent its name to, a group of Danish painters working in and around Skagen around 1900 and famous for their colorful open-air paintings, namely the Skagen painters.
+In addition to Grenen, another attraction is found roughly 4 km to the south-east of the centre of Skagen, The Sandburied Church (Den Tilsandede Kirke).
+Not to forget Skagen itself, as the centre of the town is widely renowned for its vibrant tourist life.
+But indeed, the Skagen town is also a town with an exciting history – for instance, it housed and lent its name to, a group of Danish painters working in and around Skagen around 1900 and famous for their colourful open-air paintings, namely the Skagen painters.